Heliosfang/FTHD/README.md

 # Fine Tuning Hybrid Dynamics

-Fine Tuning Hybrid Dynamics (FTHD) is a physics-informed neural network (PINN) that used to model dynamics vehicle model, estimate the tire model coefficients and predict the velocity at next time step.
-The model used in this source is a bicycle dynamics model with state [vx, vy, omega, throttle, steering] and control [pwm\throttle_cmd, steering_cmd].
+In this work, we introduce **Fine Tuning Hybrid Dynamics (FTHD)**, a novel physics-informed neural network (PINN) model that integrates hybrid loss functions to model vehicle dynamics, estimate tire model coefficients, and predict next-step velocity.
+We also propose **Extended-Kalman-Filtered FTHD (EKF-FTHD)** to preprocess noisy real-world data while preserving essential physical relationships between states and controls.
+The vehicle model used in this study is a bicycle dynamics model, with states including [vx, vy, omega, throttle, steering] and control inputs [pwm/throttle_cmd, steering_cmd].

-Compared to recent developed supervised PINN such as [Deep Dynamics Model (DDM)](https://github.com/linklab-uva/deep-dynamics.git), FTHD use hybrid loss function (both supervised and unsupervised method) to reduce the requirements of the amount of training data and reach a better estimation results.
-It picked a supervised only model e.g. DDM and perform fine-tuning and hybrid training based on it.
-The data used in simulation is collected from [Bayesrace vehicle dynamics simulator](https://github.com/jainachin/bayesrace), where a scaled vehicle is simulated and data is collected throught pure-chase experiments.
+Compared to recent developed supervised PINN models, such as the [Deep Dynamics Model (DDM)](https://github.com/linklab-uva/deep-dynamics.git), FTHD employs a hybrid loss function that combines both supervised and unsupervised methods.
+This approach reduces the dependency on large training datasets while achieving more accurate estimation results.
+FTHD builds upon a supervised-only model, e.g., DDM, by performing fine-tuning and hybrid training.
+The simulation data used is collected from the [Bayesrace vehicle dynamics simulator](https://github.com/jainachin/bayesrace), where scaled vehicle dynamics are simulated, and data is gathered through pure-chase experiments.

-Extended-Kalman-Filtered FTHD (EKF-FTHD) is developed to handle noisy data that collected from real world, example use data collected in [Indy Autonomous Challenge](https://www.indyautonomouschallenge.com/) run by the [Cavalier Autonomous Racing Team](https://autonomousracing.dev/), EKF-FTHD is a data process model that filtered the noisy data while still retain the dynamics relationship between each states.
-It is also capable to identify the ranges used to estimate the unknown parameters whose ranges are still unknown.
+Additionally, EKF-FTHD is designed to handle noisy real-world experimental data, such as data collected during the [Indy Autonomous Challenge](https://www.indyautonomouschallenge.com/) by the [Cavalier Autonomous Racing Team](https://autonomousracing.dev/).
+EKF-FTHD acts as a data processing model that filters noisy data while maintaining the dynamic relationships between states.
+It can also identify ranges for unknown parameters during the estimation process.

-The conference paper of this research including FTHD is already accepted by MECC2024 conference and can be cited using:
+The development of FTHD has been accepted for presentation at the **2024 Modeling, Estimation, and Control Conference (MECC)** and can be cited as follows:
 ```
-@UNPUBLISHED{FangMECC2024UP,
+@INPROCEEDINGS{FangMECC2024,
 AUTHOR = "Shiming Fang and Kaiyan Yu",
- 		TITLE     = "{Fine-tuning hybrid physics-informed neural networks for vehicle dynamics
+TITLE = "{Fine-tuning hybrid physics-informed neural networks for vehicle dynamics model estimation}",
- 		model estimation}",
- 		NOTE = "To appear in \textit{Proc.
-Modeling Estimation Control Conf.}, Chicago, IL, USA, 2024"}
+BOOKTITLE = "Proc.
+Modeling Estimation Control Conf.",
+ADDRESS = "Chicago, IL, USA",
+NOTE = "to appear",
+YEAR = "2024"
+}
 ```
-And the extended journal paper including EKF-FTHD is submitted to IEEE Intelligent Transportation Systems Transactions and currently under review.
+An extended journal paper, including EKF-FTHD, has been submitted to **IEEE Transactions on Intelligent Transportation Systems** and is currently under review.

 ## Installation